djhaskin987/degasolv/docs/command-reference.rst

 Running ``java -jar degasolv-<version>-standalone.jar resolve-locations -h`` returns a page that looks something like this::

-    Usage: degasolv <options> resolve-locations <resolve-locations-options>
+    Usage: resolve-locations <options>

     Options are shown below.
-Default values are marked as <DEFAULT> and descriptions.
+Default values are listed with the descriptions.
 Options marked with `**` may be used more than once.

       -a, --enable-alternatives                          Consider all alternatives (default)
       -A, --disable-alternatives                         Consider only first alternatives
       -e, --search-strat STRAT            breadth-first  May be 'breadth-first' or 'depth-first'.
-      -f, --conflict-strat STRAT    exclusive      May be 'exclusive', 'inclusive' or 'prioritized'.
+      -g, --enable-error-format                          Enable output format for errors -G, --disable-error-format                         Disable output format for errors (default) -f, --conflict-strat STRAT          exclusive      May be 'exclusive', 'inclusive' or 'prioritized'.
-      -o, --output-format FORMAT    plain          May be 'plain' or 'json' -p, --present-package PKG                    Hard present package. ** -r, --requirement REQ                        Resolve req. **
+      -o, --output-format FORMAT          plain          May be 'plain', 'edn' or 'json' -p, --present-package PKG                          Hard present package. ** -r, --requirement REQ                              Resolve req. **
       -R, --repository INDEX                             Search INDEX for packages. ** -s, --resolve-strat STRAT           thorough       May be 'fast' or 'thorough'.
       -S, --index-strat STRAT             priority       May be 'priority' or 'global'.
-      -t, --package-system SYS      degasolv       May be 'degasolv' or 'apt'.
+      -t, --package-system SYS            degasolv       May be 'degasolv', 'apt', or 'subproc'.
-      -V, --version-comparison CMP  maven          May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
+      -u, --subproc-output-format FORMAT  json           Whether to read `edn` or `json` from the exe's output -V, --version-comparison CMP        maven          May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
-      -h, --help                                   Print this help page
+      -x, --subproc-exe PATH                             Path to the executable to call to get package data -h, --help                                         Print this help page

-    The following options are required for subcommand `resolve-locations`:
+    The following options are required:

-      1. `-R`, `--repository`, or the config file key `:repositories`.
+      - `-R`, `--repository`, or the config file key `:repositories`.
-      2. `-r`, `--requirement`, or the config file key `:requirements`.
+      - `-r`, `--requirement`, or the config file key `:requirements`.

 Overview of ``resolve-locations``
 +++++++++++++++++++++++++++++++++